Seven Things That Happen At Every Traditional Thai Wedding

 Setting the date

 The day when a Thai wedding should take place is never chosen on a whim — the bride, the groom, and their families may even consult an astrologist to find out what’s the best day for them to get married to ensure a happy and prosperous marriage.
+So, finding a Thai bride is only a half way.

 Making merit and paying homage to the bride’s ancestors are two essential Buddhist wedding traditions that typically take place a day or two before the big day.
 For the “making merit” stage of the wedding preparations, the groom is welcome to make a sizable donation to a local temple or to the monks who are invited to bless the ceremony.